JM1/ansible-collection-jm1-openstack/README.md

 ## Usage and Playbooks

-You can either call modules by their Fully Qualified Collection Namespace (FQCN), like `jm1.openstack.volume_import`, or you can call modules by their short name if you list the `jm1.openstack` collection in the playbook's `collections`, like so:
+You can either call modules by their Fully Qualified Collection Name (FQCN), like `jm1.openstack.volume_import`, or you can call modules by their short name if you list the `jm1.openstack` collection in the playbook's `collections`, like so: